 Side effects of turmeric

 Although turmeric is a natural food that’s generally regarded as safe when taken at the doctor-recommended dosage that's right for you, there are some side effects to consider before adding it into your diet:

 - Upset stomach: High doses of turmeric can sometimes cause diarrhea and general abdominal discomfort, Dr. Abrams says.

-- Negative interactions with medications: Curcumin may increase the toxicity of certain medications like Sulfasalazine, which is used to treat certain autoimmune conditions as well as rheumatoid arthritis.
+- Negative interactions with medications: Curcumin may increase the toxicity of certain medications.
 So if you’re taking drugs for a chronic condition (i.e, on a regular basis) you should talk to your doctor before you start supplementing with turmeric or curcumin.